oakmanjacob/tele_cornhole/README.md

 # Classic Cornhole but With More Robots
+We hacked together this project from an older project which had a basic gimbal with a t-shirt cannon.
+This was done using an Arduino Mega as the control board, an Adafruit Motor Shield v2.3 as the DC motor controller, a 9DoF Stick IMU and a stepper motor / driver.

 ## Server development build instructions
 1. Install Python3
 2. run `pip install flask flask_cors flask_restful pyserial`